Kiyoteru Hanada: Biography

-Hanada was also the founder of the Yoru no Kai ("The Night Society"), which included the likes of artist Tarō Okamoto, writer Kōbō Abe, and critic Ichirō Hariu.
+Hanada was also the founder of the Yoru no Kai ("The Night Society"), which included the likes of artist Tarō Okamoto, Kōbō Abe, and critic Ichirō Hariu.
 Hanada was an executive adviser to publisher Shinzenbisha, which published Abe's first novel, For the Signpost at the End of the Road, on his recommendation.
 Contemporaries regarded Abe as a faithful pupil of Hanada's way of thinking, and Abe was inspired by a number of Hanada's essays in his work.

 Over the course of the 1950s, Hanada became disillusioned by the endless infighting within the Communist Party, and began to gradually distance himself from the party, although he remained a member.
 In 1954, Communist loyalists managed to have Hanada fired as editor-in-chief of the JCP-linked literary journal New Japan Literature (Shin Nihon Bungaku) when he rejected a manuscript submitted by senior party official Kenji Miyamoto.
 In 1960 Hanada supported the massive Anpo protests against the U.S.-Japan Security Treaty, but was disappointed by the passive role taken by the JCP.
 In 1961, Hanada joined a number of other writers and critics in issuing statements condemning the cultural policies of the Communist Party and what they saw as the party's inadequate participation in the Anpo protests.
 His participation in this criticism directly led to his expulsion from the party that same year.

 Hanada was very interested in the growth of Japanese radio drama and television, and played a role in the development of integrated audio-visual art.
-Hanada also developed a personal philosophy which he coined "Mineralism" (Kōbutsushugi), which combined materialism with a sense of values.
+Hanada also developed a personal philosophy which he called "Mineralism" (Kōbutsushugi), which combined materialism with a sense of values.

 Hanada died of a cerebral hemorrhage on September 23, 1974.
 His grave is located in Matsudo city, Chiba prefecture.